Mark-Yousri/Breast-Cancer-Detection/README.md

-Sure, I will try to create a read me file for the breast cancer notebook.
-Here is a possible content:

 # Breast Cancer Notebook

 This notebook is a project that aims to **predict the diagnosis of breast cancer** based on various features of the tumor cells.
 The dataset used is the **breast-cancer.csv** file, which contains **569** samples and **32** columns.
 The diagnosis column is the target variable, which is either **M** for malignant or **B** for benign.